 Boat tour to Kornati and Telascica National Park

 Kornati National Park and Telašćica Nature Park are two stunning natural areas located just off the coast of Zadar.
 We booked our tour by GetYourGuide.
-The tour starts in the harbor at the old town and it takes about one hour to reach the national parks.
+The tour starts in the harbor of the old town.
+It takes about one hour to reach the national parks.
 The views along the trip are just stunning!!

 Kornati National Park is an archipelago of more than 80 islands and islets, known for its rugged, moon-like landscapes, crystal-clear waters, and untouched nature.
 It’s a paradise for boat trips, swimming, and snorkeling.